AI Diagnostics Clinical

 Why paediatric diagnosis is so difficult

+VideaHealth’s data claims an 80% improvement in true paediatric caries identification compared to clinicians working without AI assistance (VideaHealth, 2024), which is a significant number.
 A narrative review in PMC examining FDA-approved AI solutions in dental imaging confirmed high accuracy, sensitivity, and specificity across these platforms, particularly for caries detection, though it noted that several newer platforms still lack independent clinical validation (PMC, 2025).
 That caveat matters.

 What this means for clinicians

-But this is a diagnostic aid, not a replacement for examination.
-It highlights areas of concern on a radiograph.
-It doesn’t examine the child, take a history, or notice that a four-year-old is guarding the left side of their mouth.
+But it is a diagnostic aid, not a replacement for examination.
+It highlights areas of concern on a radiograph; it doesn’t examine the child, take a history, or notice that a four-year-old is guarding the left side of their mouth.
 Those observations still require a human in the room.
+The best way to use it, I think, is to do your examination, read the radiographs, then let the AI give its analysis.
+Where there’s disagreement, look again.
+Where there’s agreement, you have added confidence.
+That’s how good diagnostic tools should work.

 What this means for families

 For parents, the experience of going to the dentist doesn’t change.
-Your child still sits in the same chair, still has the same interaction with their dentist.
-The AI runs in the background, invisible to the patient.
+Your child still sits in the same chair, still has the same interaction with their dentist, and the AI runs in the background, invisible to the patient.
+But it should give families reassurance, because patients think, “I’m getting cutting-edge service, but it’s my dentist providing this,” and they’d be right.
+The technology enhances what the clinician can do; it doesn’t replace them.

 The broader picture

 VideaHealth’s clearance is part of a larger trend.
 A review of the FDA-approved landscape found thirteen companies offering twenty-nine cleared AI products for dental imaging, covering caries detection, cephalometric analysis, and periodontal disease assessment (PMC, 2025).
 An entire sector is maturing rapidly.
+VideaHealth has raised approximately $70 million in total funding, and its platform now covers bitewing, periapical, and panoramic radiographs for patients aged three and above (BusinessWire, 2024), making it one of the most versatile diagnostic AI tools available to dentists.

 Where I stand